 This post is all about the Asus RT-AX88U vs. Netgear RAX120 matchup.
-Both are top-tier dual-band routers, but they are quite different.
+Both are top-tier dual-band routers, but they are pretty different.
 In many ways, they represent the way their makers, Asus and Netgear, approached home networking.

 Asus RT-AX88U vs. Netgear RAX120: Similarities

-These two are dual-band 4×4 routers, capable of delivering up to 4.8Gbps in a single Wi-Fi 6 connection, or 2.4Gbps to existing 2×2 clients.
-Note though, that some might call them 8×8 routers by combining the total streams of both bands.
+These two are dual-band 4×4 routers, capable of delivering up to 4.8Gbps in a single Wi-Fi 6 connection or 2.4Gbps to existing 2×2 clients.
+Note, though, that some might call them 8×8 routers by combining the total streams of both bands.